m3rcer/m3rcer.github.io/_posts/redteaming/Crto_Exam_Review/2022-05-10-CRTO_Exam_Review.md

 Cobalt Strike is a beautiful project by Raphael Mudge and so is this course, a legal way to get your hands on Cobalt Strike training for such a valuable price.
 I encourage anyone interested with a decent share of Active Directory Exploitation skill to enrol.

 Also learning a course from [@Rasta_Mouse](https://twitter.com/_rastamouse?lang=en) is an absolute privilege.
-The exam is balanced in terms of difficulty and is a good test in terms of Cobalt Strike operability and I do agree with the mindset of limited tooling for the exam as it does force you to better your  and cultivate better discipline in terms of enumeration.
+The exam is balanced in terms of difficulty and is a good test in terms of Cobalt Strike operability and I do agree with the mindset of limited tooling for the exam as it does force you to cultivate better discipline in terms of enumeration.
 The course will someday hopefully be the de-facto for Red Teaming Operations on HR.
 Can't wait to see what [@Rasta_Mouse](https://twitter.com/_rastamouse?lang=en) has in store for CRTO2 and his other upcoming courses!

 ----------------------------------------------------